saveweb/wikiteam3/README.md

 ## For webmaster

+We archive every MediaWiki site yearly and upload to the Internet Archive.
+We crawl sites with 1.5s crawl-delay by default, and we respect Retry-After header.
-If you don’t want your wiki to be archived, add the following to your `domain/robots.txt`:
+If you don’t want your wiki to be archived, add the following to your `<domain>/robots.txt`:

 ```robots.txt
 User-agent: wikiteam3